lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Windows, Timers, Counters

 Some SCHC F/R modes may handle SCHC Fragments as collections, called windows.
-When windowing is used, information on the correct reception of the SCHC Fragments belonging to a window is grouped together and may be sent back as a SCK ACK.
+When windowing is used, information on the correct reception of the SCHC Fragments belonging to a window is grouped together and may be sent back as a SCHC ACK.
 Whatever the windowing choice, a SCHC ACK may report on the reception of all the SCHC Fragments composing a fragmented SCHC Packet.